|

 The Exchange Rate

 The base currency is the term for the first currency in the pair.
-The
+The counter

-exchange rate represents the number of units of the counter currency
+represents the number of units of the counter currency that one unit of the base

-that one unit of the base currency can purchase.
-In a foreign exchange
+currency can purchase.
+In a foreign exchange trade, clients are speculating on

-currencies.
-The exchange rate measures the relative
+the exchange rate between two currencies.
+The exchange rate measures the

-in terms of another currency.
+worth in terms of another currency.

 Price Interest Points (P.I.P.)

 A pip is the unit of measurement for exchange rate movement.
-The number
+The number of pips

-lose on the position.
-A pip is the fourth significant digit after
+position.
+A pip is the fourth significant digit after decimal point in an

-decimal point in an exchange rate, and is the term used to define the
+exchange rate, and is the term used to define the unit of measurement for

-unit of measurement for exchange rate movements.
-The number of pips that
+exchange rate movements.
+The number of pips that the exchange rate moves

-the exchange rate moves dictates how much a trader has gained or lost
+dictates how much a trader has gained or lost through an FX trade.

 Spreads

 You will notice that there are always 2 prices for each currency pair.
+In Forex,

-In Forex, there is a BID and ASK price
+there is a BID and ASK price

-The “Bid” is the price at which a dealer is willing to buy and clients
+The “Bid” is the price at which a dealer is willing to buy and clients can sell

-can sell the base currency in exchange for the counter currency.
+the base currency in exchange for the counter currency.

-The “Ask” is the price at which a dealer is willing to sell and a client
+The “Ask” is the price at which a dealer is willing to sell and a client can

-can buy.
+buy.

 BID = the price at which the trader (You) Can sell